AshrafHanyy/AshrafHanyy.github.io/content/blog/Breaking Our Moral Codes: Understanding the Psychology of Evil/index.md

 What, then, pushes someone to step outside their moral code, to not just tolerate evil but actively participate in it?
 Is it political pressure?
 Economic hardship?
 Or is the root cause psychological, a failure of moral reasoning that allows corruption to thrive in the form of obedience or duty?

-In this blog post, I want to explain the danger of straying away from our moral principles.
+In this blog post, I want to explain, from my point of view, the danger of straying away from our moral principles.
 When we believe we can stretch our boundaries, we may actually be engaging in something far more harmful than it initially appears.

 # Understanding the Foundations of Moral Reasoning